directus-labs/guest-authoring/ubuntu-deploy/index.md

 This tutorial guided you through hosting a Directus application on an Ubuntu server, covering essential steps like Docker setup, firewall configuration, and SSL encryption.
 By following these instructions, you've ensured a secure, accessible, and continuously running environment for your Directus project.

-Should you have any questions or encounter issues, feel free to refer back to this guide or seek assistance from the [directus community][chat].
+If you have any questions or encounter difficulties, don't hesitate to revisit this guide or seek support from the [Directus community][chat].
 Happy hosting!

 [chat]: https://directus.chat 'Directus Community Chat'
 [quickstart]: https://docs.directus.io/getting-started/quickstart.html 'Directus Quickstart'